Scapular Push-Up exercise demonstration image

 How to Perform

-Start in a high plank position with hands directly beneath your shoulders, arms locked out, and feet hip-width apart.
-Brace your core to maintain a straight line from head to heels.
+Position yourself in a high plank with hands under shoulders and body in a straight line from head to heels.

 Coaching Tips